 Get medical help right away.
 Your well-being should be your primary concern, so seek immediate help if needed.
 Keep a copy of all your medical records.

 Call the police and obtain a police report.
 This is the official public report of the incident and is extremely valuable in the event you need to file a claim later on.
 The police report contains key information regarding the details of your accident, including the identities of the parties involved, their insurance companies, and the police officer's impressions of the accident scene.

 Contact a lawyer who focuses on car accident claims.
-It’s always a good idea to consult with a legal professional early in the process so we can gather key evidence and properly prepare your claim.
+It's always a good idea to consult a legal professional early in the process, so we can gather key evidence and properly prepare your claim.
 Personal injury lawyers typically work on a contingency fee basis, so there is no fee unless you recover compensation.

 Have your lawyer handle all insurance communications.
 This includes contacting your insurance company — even if you were not at fault — to notify them of the accident and ask about your coverage and what you deserve.
 They may cover medical treatments and other damages.

 It's a good idea to avoid social media.
 Insurance companies can use your comments and photographs against you later on.
 Your lawyer can advise on specific questions you have about what not to do following your crash.

 In New Jersey, motorists are required to meet certain minimum insurance requirements to cover costs in the event of an auto accident.
 The minimum required coverage includes: